bonitasoft/bonita-doc/md/enable-cors-in-tomcat-bundle.md

 Here is an example of html page that:
 - logs in using the loginservice,
 - get the current session, via the REST api resource system/session
-- edit a user using the REST api resource identity/user
+- edit a user password using the REST api resource identity/user

 This page can be hosted on a different domain, and thanks to the CORS filter, the requests will be successfully processed.